Skip to main content

 Track & Trace

 Track and Trace is a volume-control system which monitors the manufacturing and distribution of tobacco products.
-Its stated aim is combatting the illegal trade of tobacco products in Europe.
-The European system entered into force in May 2018 and is up and running since May 2019 for cigarettes and fine-cut tobacco.
-Other tobacco products, including products which are not subject to any known illegal trade such as pipe tobacco, chewing tobacco or traditional European nasal snuff will also have to be tracked and traced as of May 2024.
+Its stated aim is to combat the illegal trade of tobacco products in Europe.
+The European system entered into force in May 2018 and has been in place since May 2019 for cigarettes and fine-cut tobacco.
+Other tobacco products, including those not subject to any known illegal trade, such as pipe tobacco, chewing tobacco, or traditional European nasal snuff, will also have to be tracked and traced as of May 2024.

-The system was mainly designed for and exclusively based on large-scale cigarettes manufacturing overlooking traditional European tobacco products and the way these are manufactured and distributed.
+The system was primarily designed for large-scale cigarette manufacturing, overlooking traditional European tobacco products and the way they are manufactured and distributed.
 Whilst the European Commission claimed the system would create a “level-playing field” within the industry, it in fact drove further market consolidation.

-The European Track & Trace system requires that each tobacco package carries a Unique Identifier (UI) code that will be scanned and recorded all along the distribution chain and transmitted to both the manufacturer’s and the EU-wide database, allowing authorities to trace and authenticate tobacco products.
-This required an entirely new level of data transfer, as well as a highly developed IT infrastructure, and renewed packaging machineries.
+The European Track & Trace system requires that each tobacco package carry a Unique Identifier (UI) code, which is scanned and recorded throughout the distribution chain and transmitted to both the manufacturer’s and the EU-wide database, allowing authorities to trace and authenticate tobacco products.
+This required an entirely new level of data transfer, a highly developed IT infrastructure, and renewed packaging machinery.

-The system requires that European manufacturers or importers of tobacco products request a UI for each individual package from an independent organisation, the ‘ID Issuer’, which has been appointed by the Member State authorities.
+The system requires that European manufacturers or importers of tobacco products request a UI for each package from an independent organisation, the ‘ID Issuer’, appointed by the Member State authorities.
 Manufacturers or importers of tobacco products must also set up (and integrate) a database (‘Primary Repository’) to store all the data related to every individual package.
-All this information is then copied into an EU-wide database (‘Secondary Repository’), which is operated by another independent third-party that was appointed by the European Commission only five months prior to the implementation deadline.
-In addition, each tobacco pack also must carry a ‘security feature’ consisting of at least five authentication elements that are determined by each Member State for their own markets.
-In most European countries, this additional obligation required to upgrade the stamps commonly used for excise tax collection.
+All this information is then copied into an EU-wide database (‘Secondary Repository’), which is operated by an independent third party appointed by the European Commission only five months before the implementation deadline.
+In addition, each tobacco pack must carry a ‘security feature’ consisting of at least five authentication elements, determined by each Member State for its own market.
+In most European countries, this additional obligation requires upgrading the stamps commonly used for excise tax collection.

 How does this system work?